cscart/docs/user_guide/users/vendors/merge_vendors.rst

 When you merge *vendor account A* into *vendor account B*, *vendor account A* is removed from the store database, and all its account data (products, orders, shipping methods, users, promotions, etc.) is automatically assigned to *vendor account B*.

-To merge two vendor accounts, comlete the following steps:
+To merge two vendor accounts, complete the following steps:

-1. Open Multi-Vendor administration panel.
+* Open Multi-Vendor administration panel.

-2. Go to **Vendors → Vendors**.
+* Go to **Vendors → Vendors**.

-3. Press the **gear button** of the vendor account that you want to merge into another vendor account.
+* Press the **gear** button of the vendor account that you want to merge into another vendor account.

-4. Select the **Merge** action.
+* Select the **Merge** action.

 .. warning::
-    Please double-check which account you are handling at this step, because it is the account that will be removed from database in the end.
+    Please double-check which account you are handling at this step, because it is the account that will be removed from the database in the end.

-5. Select the vendor account that will inherit all data associated from the account that is being disposed of.
+* Select the vendor account that will inherit all data associated from the account that is being disposed of.

-6. Click **Merge**.
+* Click the **Merge** button.